Ameliasks/dms1_blog/posts/eighteen-blog-post.md

 I knew that for this project, the sound design played a supporting role to the visual design, and that I should take cues from from the designs when I am deciding on their corresponding sound effects, so that the audience can quickly pick up on the messgae each icon is trying to convey.
 I was also aware that they should be all of equal volume, like a family, and processed them as such before coding them into the html.

+During the ideation stage for the project, I looked and referenced several icon vector designs I had found on the web.
+By being exposed to what industry standark icon design work looks like, and how well the designers were able to concise complicated ideas and concepts into minimalistic designs was certainly helpful when I was doing my thumbnail sketches.
+I started out by sketching the main component of the icon, and from there added supporting elements that I thought would help play up the message it was supposed to convey.

 ## Assignment 3 - Virtual Environment (A Place That Lives In My Memory)